 Does an Air Fryer Cause Cancer?

 According to WHO, cancer is the 2nd leading cause of death globally, and was responsible for taking the lives of over 9 million people in 2018.
 Can an air fryer cause cancer?
 There are various rumors that air fryers cause cancer.
 You may have read in the newspapers or watched in the news about different types of cancer and how they may be caused by air fryers.
 Believe it or not, this is a common misconception.
-It’s 2019, and there’s still no tangible proof that air fryers cause cancer.
+Even now years later, there’s still no tangible proof that air fryers cause cancer.
 If you want an exhaustive answer to this common question, keep reading.

 The basis of this fallacy is the concern over the toxic compound acrylamide in food.
 This cancer-causing and potentially neurotoxic chemical was discovered back in 2002.
 The biggest danger about consuming fried foods has to do with the way frying changes some carbohydrate-rich foods into probable carcinogens.
 Cancers in fried foods are commonly caused by acrylamide.
 Acrylamides are substances often found in plastics, paper, waste and drinking water according to the National Cancer Institute.
 It is the byproduct of a chemical reaction that happens at high temperatures between the amino acid asparagine and sugars.